General relativistic force-free electrodynamics with a discontinuous Galerkin-finite difference hybrid method: Results

 Figure \ref{fig:dg-fd accuracy} shows the time evolution of the error norm of the magnetic field.
 While both the DG and FD discretizations used in this test have the same fifth-order convergence, the FD grid has a twice smaller grid spacing and shows better accuracy for $t \leq 20 \lambda$.
 We note the boundedness of the error norm on the DG grid, demonstrating a lower numerical dissipation and its resulting suitability for problems involving long-range wave propagation.
 By contrast, the error norm on the FD grid increases monotonically with time, approaching the same level of error as the DG grid at $t\geq 20\lambda$.

 We cautiously interpret this result in the following way.
-Switching between FD and DG grids in smooth regions likely does not harm accuracy in long-term magnetospheric simulations.
+In long-term magnetospheric simulations, replacing the group of $(2N+1)^D$ FD cells with a \dgpn{N} spectral mesh in smooth regions likely does not harm global accuracy.
 In simulations with realistic astrophysical scenarios, the solution is not smooth everywhere but will have localized large gradients such as current sheets separated by smooth regions.
 The global numerical error will then be dominated by the regions with large gradients, since a shock-capturing FD scheme (such as WENO5-Z) will fall back to a lower order.

 As an additional example, in \reffig{fig:dg-fd accuracy} we also show results from an unfiltered \dgpn{5} scheme and an FD scheme without the high-order flux correction.
 The accuracy of the solution on the FD grid is significantly lower without the high-order corrections, the error being even higher than the DG grid using twice fewer grid points per spatial dimension.
 The unfiltered \dgpn{5} has a sixth-order convergence and shows smaller error than the FD grid at $t \gtrsim 10\lambda$.
 As soon as the DG grid has a higher order of discretization than the order of FD discretization, DG shows a better accuracy in spite of having fewer grid points.